maleen89/academic-kickstart/content/authors/admin/_index.md

 Hi, I'm Maleen.
 I am interested in novel software/hardware techniques to accelerate computationally challenging applications.
 I build C++ simulators to validate architectural ideas, write RTL to estimate complexity, and build FPGA accelerators.

 At MIT, I work with Daniel Sanchez on the Swarm project, where we investigate, using speculative execution to accelarate certain hard-to-parallelize applications such as shortest path computations and discrete event simulations.
-My most recent project, Chronos, shows that these ideas can be used to build FPGA accelerators that performs 5x faster than 40-threaded CPUs.
+My most recent project, Chronos, shows that these ideas can be used to build FPGA accelerators that runs 5x faster than 40-threaded CPUs.

 Before starting grad school, I did my undergrad at University or Moratuwa in Sri Lanka.
 For my thesis, I was part of a 4-person team that designed and built an FPGA accelerator for HEVC/H.265 video decoding.
 This work led to the founding of Paraqum Technologies, which provides FPGA-based acceleration solutions to clients in the Asia-Pacific region.